Agent SwarmAgent Swarm

 What it does

-• Daily — checks if anything actually shipped in the last 24h.
-If yes: update the docs site, CHANGELOG, "last updated" timestamps, cut a GitHub release if the version lacks one.
+• Daily — first checks whether the version already on main is missing a GitHub release and cuts it if needed.
+Then it checks whether anything shipped in the last 24h.
+If yes: update the docs site, CHANGELOG, "last updated" timestamps, derive the semver bump from merged conventional commits, and open the daily release PR.
+The bumped GitHub release is cut by the next daily run after that PR lands on main.
 If nothing shipped, no-op.

 • Weekly — produce release-notes MDX (docs site) and a release-notes blog post (marketing site) from real commit history, with significance evaluation so trivial commits don't headline.